QubesOS/qubes-doc/DisposableVms.md

 Background
 ----------

-See [​this article](http://theinvisiblethings.blogspot.com/2010/06/disposable-vms.html) for a background on why would one want to use a Disposable VM and what it is.
+See [this article](http://theinvisiblethings.blogspot.com/2010/06/disposable-vms.html) for a background on why would one want to use a Disposable VM and what it is.

 Opening a file in a Disposable VM (via GUI)
 -------------------------------------------